 There is a lot of subjectivity and debate between both men and women about what constitutes the ideal physique.
 Nobody can agree on what body parts are most attractive.
 As a result, we’ll have to do a deep dive into the science and find out what exactly is optimal for attractiveness and what women respond to.
 If you don’t care and want to skip straight to the optimal physique for attractiveness, go to the ideal physique section further down.

 Before I begin, let’s note that men are generally bad at estimating what constitutes an attractive physique.
-Thompson et al. (1992) proved that most guys overestimate how much muscle they need to be most attractive to women.
+Thompson et al. (1992) proved that most guys overestimate how much muscle they need to be most appealing to women.
 Multiple studies have shown that men judge each other’s physical strength.
 This leads men to overcompensate how much muscle they need.
 Even though we want a balanced healthy physique in the opposite sex, this seems to go out the window when we’re evaluating our competition.

-This is due to how society markets physique to men.
+This bias is due to how society markets physique to men.
 Frederick et al. (2005) looked at popular magazines such as Cosmopolitan, Men’s Health, Men’s Fitness, and Muscle & Fitness.
-They found that the ideal male body these magazines market to men is far more muscular than the ideal male body these magazines market to women.
-Essentially, it’s because men are competing with each other.
+They found that the ideal male body these magazines market to men is far more muscular than the perfect male body these magazines market to women.
+Mostly, it’s because men are competing with each other.
 This leads the magazines to emphasize certain body parts more than they need to emphasize them for optimal attractiveness.

 Everyone knows that what people say they want in a romantic partner and what they actually go for don’t always necessarily match up.
 Studies have proven that this is a real phenomenon, so it makes it hard to study attractiveness, especially when conducting polls/questionnaires.
 This study by Eastwick et al. (2011) set out to try to discover why.
 It used something called implicit preferences to poll men and women about their ideal dating partner.